 Sometimes doing housework sucks, especially if you’re using a vacuum cleaner that doesn’t.
 Whether you have a house with tight spaces, a dog that perpetually sheds or kids who think bringing dirt into the house is their job, you need one of the best vacuums on the market to keep your floors clean.

-More than 70% of Americans vacuum at least once a week, and more than 30% vacuum twice or more per week.
+More than 70% of Americans vacuum at least once a week, and more than 30% vacuum twice or more weekly.
 That makes vacuums one of the most used cleaning appliances in the home.
 Perhaps that’s why the average lifespan of a vacuum cleaner is just eight years.

-If it’s time to replace your vacuum or you find yourself burning out too many cheap vacuums in a row, consider learning a bit more about the best vacuums available.
-Below, we’ll discuss the five major types of vacuum cleaners, and then, we’ll rank the 15 best vacuums available for online ordering right now.
+If it’s time to replace your vacuum or find yourself burning out too many cheap vacuums in a row, consider learning a bit more about the best ones available.
+Below, we’ll discuss the five major types of vacuum cleaners, and then we’ll rank the best vacuums available for online ordering right now.